Where to Go For Your Shots

 5. Your Local Pharmacy

 Many pharmacies now are able to administer vaccines, like the flu vaccine and Tdap, to adults.
-Questions to consider:
+Questions to consider prior to going to the local pharmacy for a vaccine are:

-- Does your insurance cover a vaccine administered at a pharmacy?
+- If you have insurance, does your insurance cover a vaccine administered specifically at a pharmacy?

 If you need additional help, please visit TAPI’s Contact Us page.